-Monitoring compliance TARGETED We may carry out specific compliance audits and/or investigations in response to complaints and other notifications about individual practitioners as part of compliance monitoring.
-BROAD We monitor risks of harm by conducting planned programs of trust account investigations and CPD audits.
+Targeted Broad Monitoring compliance We may carry out specific compliance audits and/or investigations in response to complaints and other notifications about individual lawyers as part of compliance monitoring.
+We monitor risks of harm by conducting planned programs of trust account investigations and CPD audits.
 We require annual independent examinations of trust records to be conducted by external examiners and we assess the results.
-Setting standards TARGETED We ensure that individual practitioners have the appropriate practising certificate and are fit and proper to engage in legal practice.
-BROAD We develop policies that explain our approach and seek to influence legislative and other reforms to the Legal Profession Uniform Law.
-Education and information TARGETED We target specific groups or classes of practitioners with education and information to address identified risks or concerns.
-BROAD We provide general information to raise practitioner and consumer awareness to the regulatory requirements for practitioners and the VLSB+C's role and jurisdiction.
+Setting standards We ensure that lawyers have the appropriate practising certificate and are fit and proper to engage in legal practice.
+We develop policies that explain our approach and seek to influence legislative and other reforms to the Legal Profession Uniform Law.
+Education and information We target specific groups or classes of lawyers with education and information to address identified risks or concerns.
+We provide general information to raise awareness to the regulatory requirements for lawyers and our role.